Dr Charles Rougé

 Furthermore, these models have often been calibrated one by one to replicate historical behaviours.
 How can we make sure they can be used together to assess risks in the context of climate change?

-To address this, Charles relies on his expertise crossing disciplinary boundaries, bridging water engineering and hydrology with high-scale computing, economics, decision theory, ecology and statistics.
+To address this, Charles relies on his expertise crossing disciplinary boundaries, bridging water engineering and hydrology with power systems engineering, economics, decision theory, statistics and large-scale computing.

 He believes that transdisciplinary research and collaboration will be the key to solving the most pressing water challenges our societies face.